pydraw/pydraw/README.md

 ---

 ## API/Docs
-The documentation for [pydraw](https://pypi.org/project/pydraw) is available (SOON) at the main website: https://pydraw.graphics
+The documentation for [pydraw](https://pypi.org/project/pydraw) will be available at the main website: https://pydraw.graphics
-The documentation is shipped with the package so code completion and method descriptors are available.
+The documentation is shipped with the package so code completion and method descriptors are available for supporting IDEs.

 ---